chrysanthospepes/greek-supermarket-scrapers/README.md

 Python scrapers for category listing pages on Greek supermarket e-shops.
 Each script crawls one retailer, normalizes product card data, and exports a CSV with a shared schema for prices, promo flags, unit pricing, images, and category metadata.

+Last validated against the target supermarket sites in March 2026.
+These sites change frequently, so selectors, APIs, and parsing assumptions may need updates over time.

 ## Supported stores

 - AB Vassilopoulos: `ab/ab_category_listing.py`